Pernambucan revolution: Fall

 Over 100 Pernambucans and 70 Paraibans were transferred to Aljube prison, where they stayed for months due the slow process of the judicial system.
-Several of them weren't benefited by the indulgement, as they weren't even declared culprits, and many died on prison.
+Several of them were not benefited by the indulgement, as they were not even declared culprits, and many died in prison.
 Francisco Pais Barreto was one of the first to be arrested, being dragged to Bahia inside of Carrasco.
 Damilo Alves and Bento de Lemos allowed themselves to be arrested.
 The 71 prisoners carried by the ship were later known as the "71 of Carrasco".
 João Pais Barreto and other 41 prisoners, including Francisco do Rego Barros and Trapiche do Cabo, were transported inside Inriga.

 Inside of the jail, it was decided by the government the prisoners should be split into classes as a way to receive their rations.
-The prisoners decided to split into three classes: Majors, omnibudsmen and other important classes; militaries, clergymen and analphabets with some sort of public job; and finally anyone who couldn't fit in the first two classes.
+The prisoners decided to split into three classes: Majors, omnibudsmen and other important classes; militaries, clergymen and analphabets with some sort of public job; and finally anyone who could not fit in the first two classes.
 Tomás Lins Caldas and Francisco da Rocha Pais Barreto were both promoted to Majors to avoid falling in the third class.

 Domingos José Martins, José Luiz de Mendonça and Father Miguel Joaquim de Castro e Almeida were shot dead on 12 July on Campo da Pólvora.

-On 15 September 1817, Tomás Antônio Vila Nova Portugal revoked the license of James Pinche's press.
+On 15 September 1817, Tomás Antônio Vila Nova Portugal revoked the license of James Pinches' press.

 After the revolt, the crown redefined the word "patriot", becoming a synonym of "rebel", and a crime of high treason.
 During the trials against the rebels, several of them were arrested and some executed under the accusation of being patriots.